Lexington Kentucky Asphalt Pothole Repair Case Study

 UPM® Cold Mix Performance Evaluation for Asphalt Pothole Repair

-By: The Streets & Roads Division in Lexington, KY, directed by Sam Williams; Program support provided by Steve Wallace and Don Koehler of Unique® Paving Materials.
+By: The Streets & Roads Divison in Lexington, KY, directed by Sam Williams.
+Program support provided by UNIQUE Paving Materials.

 The city of Lexington, Kentucky undertook a performance evaluation of cold mix pothole repair materials to determine the long-term best product for use on their many city streets.
 UNIQUE® Paving Material’s High-Performance Cold Mix was the winning product – reducing both the number of potholes that had to be repaired repeatedly and also the total number of potholes that developed – saving the city tens of thousands of dollars in labor, equipment and material costs.